kubernetes-csi/csi-lib-iscsi/README.md

 ## Logging and Debug

-This library uses klog/v2 with structured and contextual logging to produce InfoS and ErrorS log entries.
+This library uses klog/v2 with structured and contextual logging to produce Info and Error log entries.
 A caller can change the verbosity level by using the command line option of "-v=#" and using "-v=0" will not produce any log entries.
 To increase the verbosity of the log entries, use "-v=2".
 External functions require context.Context and the logger is extracted from the context using klog.FromContext(ctx), and then a logger pointer is passed around